Apple’s new iPhones get faster chips, better cameras and new charging ports

 Although consumers often don't like change, the transition to USB-C ports may not be that inconvenient.
 That’s because the standard is already widely used on a range of computers, smartphones and other devices people already own.
 The shift to USB-C may even be a popular move since that standard typically charges devices more quickly and also offers faster data transfer speeds.

 The basic iPhone 15 models have been redesigned to include a shape-shifting cutout on the display screen that Apple calls its “Dynamic Island” for app notifications — a look that was introduced with last year's Pro and Pro Max devices.
-The basic models are also getting a faster chip used in last year's Pro and Pro Max models, while the next generation of the premium iPhone 15s will run on an even more advanced processor.
+The basic models are also getting a faster chip used in last year's Pro and Pro Max models, while the next generation of the premium iPhone 15s will run on an even more advanced processor that will enable the devices to accommodate the same kind of video games that typically require a console.

-In anticipation of next year's release of Apple's mixed reality headset, the iPhone 15 Pro Max will also have a spatial video option designed for viewing on that headset.
+In anticipation of next year's release of Apple's mixed reality headset, the iPhone 15 Pro and Pro Max will also have a spatial video option designed for viewing on that headset.

 Apple is encasing the premium models in titanium that the company says is the same alloy used on some space ships.

-Note: This story has been corrected to reflect the cheapest version of the iPhone 15 Pro Max has 256 gigabytes and the cheapest version of the iPhone 14 Pro Max has 128 gigabytes of storage.
-An earlier version listed the storage amounts for the two models in megabytes.